AITIS-s-r-o/WhalesSecret.ScriptApiLib.Samples/README.md

 ## Running Samples

-Build the samples solution using the latest MSVS.
+Make sure [.NET9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) is installed on your computer.
+Build the samples .NET solution using the latest MSVS or any other .NET tool of your choice.
 Then simply run the main executable as a console application in order to see the following usage instructions:

 ```
 Usage: WhalesSecret.ScriptApiLib.Samples <sampleName> <exchangeMarket>